Support in oak wood (the structure of this wood is very compact)

 The transparent pigments such as the garanza lake (in order to make the most of the light reflection on the white background), are distributed in successive glazes until they reach a certain relief in the darker areas: the shadows obtained are extremely sweet, deep and transparent.

-The binder used varies according to the colors.
+In the flemish painting the binder used varies according to the colors.
 Three different types have been detected:

 It is assumed that Van Eyck already used essential oils that he himself would have managed to distill, as evidenced by the refined execution of the details that only a fluid and flowing film can allow.